Faculty

 Brian Griffiths

-Assistant Teaching Professor, the Earth Commons
+Assistant Teaching Professor, The Earth Commons

 Email: bg742@georgetown.edu

-Brian Griffiths is an Assistant Teaching Professor in The Earth Commons.
+Brian Griffiths is an Assistant Teaching Professor in the Earth Commons.
 He holds degrees in Environmental Engineering (B. Eng) and Plant Science (B.S.) from the University of Delaware and a Ph.D. in Environmental Science and Public Policy from George Mason University.
 He takes an interdisciplinary approach to research and teaching, examining environmental sustainability and conservation from social, cultural, economic, and ecological perspectives.
 Brian’s research focuses on game mammal conservation in the Peruvian Amazon, where he has collaborated for several years with the Indigenous Maijuna people.
 Specific focus areas include the sustainability of hunting, the ecology and behavior of game species at mineral lick sites, the sociocultural complexities of hunting and the game meat supply chain, and the impacts of cultural loss on the conservation of biodiversity.
 Brian has a passion for using socially informed research and digital storytelling to empower Amazonian Indigenous people to conserve their cultures and the environment and using visual media to promote conservation awareness.
 He collaborates with several nonprofit institutions in his work, including OnePlanet, the Morpho Institute, Alliance for a Sustainable Amazon, ACEER, and many others.

 Rebecca Helm

-Assistant Professor, Earth Commons
+Assistant Professor, The Earth Commons

 Email: rh1203@georgetown.edu